iterative/dvc.org/content/docs/command-reference/plots/index.md

 <details>

-### Expand to check how DVC modifies plot data before rendering.
+### Expand to learn how DVC modifies plot data for rendering.

 File targets given to `dvc plots show` and `dvc plots diff` are treated as separate data series, each to be injected into a template file.
 There are two